MuscleOptimizer/MuscleOptimizer/doc/help/installation.rst

       :alt:  Accept license agreement
       :figclass: align-center

-  - Click ``Continue`` to install the plugin even if it is not digitally signed (we are too poor to get a proper certificate)
+  - Click ``Continue`` to install the plugin even if it is not digitally signed

   .. _figMOinst7: